Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Bears stats and trends

-- Chicago covered eight times in 16 matchups with a spread last year.
+- Chicago put together an 8-8-0 record against the spread last season.

-- The Bears did not cover the spread when an underdog by 7 points or more last season (in two opportunities).
+- The Bears did not cover the spread when an underdog by 7.5 points or more last year (in two opportunities).

+- In Chicago's games last season, the combined scoring went over the point total eight times.

-- Chicago was 5-1 against the spread and 5-1 overall in games when it recorded over 26.2 points last season.
+- Chicago was 5-1 against the spread and 5-1 overall last season when the team scored more than 26.2 points.

-- The Bears collected 331.4 yards per game last year, 27 fewer yards than the 358.4 the Browns gave up per contest.
+- The Bears averaged 331.4 yards per game last season, 27 fewer yards than the 358.4 the Browns gave up per matchup.

-- In games that Chicago piled up more than 358.4 yards last season, the team was 5-2 against the spread and 5-2 overall.
+- In games that Chicago amassed over 358.4 yards last season, the team was 5-2 against the spread and 5-2 overall.

 - The Bears turned the ball over 22 times last year, one more turnover than the Browns forced (21).